blufzzz/blufzzz/README.md

 ### Hi there 👋

 ### I'm Ivan Bulygin
-- 🌳 Currently working in IST Austria, Tim Vogels group
+- 🌳 Currently in IST Austria (Vienna), Tim Vogels group
-- 🪴 MSc in Data Science (Skoltech)
+- 🪴 MSc in Data Science (Skoltech, Moscow)
-- 🌱 BSc in Applied Mathematics and Physics (MIPT)
+- 🌱 BSc in Applied Mathematics and Physics (MIPT, Moscow)

 ### Languages and tools